What Is An Emotional Bank Account? How To Use – And Invest In It

 • A Request For Forgiveness.

 Acknowledge the harm it did to the other person.
 And focus on them rather than yourself.
-A thoughtful apology is better than a fast apology.
+Typically, a thoughtful apology is better than a fast apology.

 What if I’ve damaged their emotional bank account beyond an apology?